Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Eigen-Factors: Point to Plane Error

 The function $\lambda_\pi(\cdot)$ obtained in (\ref{eq_ef_cost}) for the plane $\pi$ shows some interesting properties.
 In the ideal case of no-noise, this function should be zero and its values are always positive by construction $\lambda_\pi(\cdot)\geq 0$.
-We could reformulate this as an {\bf implicit observation function} of the form $h(x,z)=0$, where in our particular case, the state $x$ is the trajectory $\bm{T}$ and the observation $z$ are all points.
-In contrast, an explicit observation is of the form $h(x)=z$ which when optimizing tries to fit the state with the observations.
+We could reformulate this as an {\em implicit observation function} of the form $h(x,z)=0$, where in our particular case, the state $x$ is the trajectory $\bm{T}$ and the observation $z$ are all points.
+In contrast, an explicit observation is of the form $h(x)=z$, which relates the state with the observations.

-Unfortunately, this implicit observation function is not suitable for general nonlinear least squares (NLLS).
-We will later derive a state estimation problem from $\lambda_\pi(\cdot)$, where the total cost to minimize is
+Unfortunately, this implicit observation function is not suitable for general nonlinear least squares (NLLS) nor even simple Gauss-Newton.
+The state estimation problem from $\lambda_\pi(\cdot)$, where the total cost to minimize is defined as

 given that $M$ is the total number of observed planes.
-Some important remarks: \begin{itemize} \item The cost $C(\bm{T})$ is equal to the total point-to-plane squared error evaluated for each of the poses $T_t$. \item The complexity is independent of the number of points, since the matrix $S_t$ requires them to be summed only once and use thereafter without modifications. \item The plane parameters are estimated in closed form and the state variables are the sequence of poses $\bm{T}$. \end{itemize}
+Some important remarks: \begin{itemize} \item The cost $C(\bm{T})$ is equal to the total point-to-plane squared error evaluated for each of the poses $T_t$. \item The complexity is independent of the number of points, since the matrix $S_t$ requires them to be summed only once and used thereafter without modifications. \item The plane parameters are estimated in closed-form and the state variables are the sequence of poses $\bm{T}$ only. \end{itemize}

-This is the essence of the EF, a function that seeks to minimizes the point to plane error w.r.t. the trajectory.
-The next sections are dedicated to the particular optimization of this function that requires specific development.
+In essence, the EF is a program that seeks to minimize the point to plane error w.r.t. the trajectory.
+A diagram with the main parts can be seen in Fig.~\ref{fig_ef_flow}.
+We will present as follows the specific functions and differentiation procedure to achieve this.

-Our approach is an Alternating optimization, where the plane parameters $\pi$ are obtained in closed form by the eigendecomposition and then the reduced problem is estimated by optimizing w.r.t. the trajectory $\bm{T}$ by assuming $\pi$ to be a constant, such that

-Other alternatives to the calculation of separable variables include the variable projection \cite{golub2003separable} or the general Wiberg approach \cite{strelow2012general} for which (\ref{eq_alternating_deriv}) does not hold.
-We have chosen the alternating optimization due to its simplicity and efficiency, since the main purpose of EF is map refinement to improve the quality of the map.